Antoni Gaudi is a renowned Catalan architect known for his beautiful buildings in Barcelona, Spain.

 Of these masterpieces, Casa Batllo is special for being the most beautiful residential building Gaudi ever built.

-If you are planning to visit Barcelona, don’t forget to add Gaudi’s masterpiece Casa Batllo to your must-see list.
+If you are in Barcelona for a holiday, don’t forget to add Gaudi’s masterpiece Casa Batllo to your must-see list.

 If it already tops your list, we aren’t surprised.
 After all, Casa Batllo is beautiful both inside and outside.